 The scope of AB Compliance’s high quality, specialized services is to fulfill the compliance needs of obliged persons and organizations, as required by the subject matter of the applicable law.
 Through our services we identify, evaluate and understand the risks involved in different sectors and industries and we provide guidance to obliged persons/entities in fulfilling their obligations under the laws and regulations on the prevention and suppression of money laundering and terrorist financing.

 Monitoring and assessment of the effectiveness of the policies, practices, measures, procedures and controls applied for the prevention of Money Laundering and Terrorist Financing.
 As part of these services AB Compliance may conduct physical visits to the client and evaluate the client’s relevant procedures and records.
+After the completion of the evaluation process a relevant corrective action plan will be proposed.

 Review, update and re-drafting of the Internal Anti – Money Laundering Manual

-Tailor-made preparation/update of the Anti – Money Laundering Manual of the obliged entity to eliminate deficiencies and to keep up to date with any changes and updates of the Law.
+Tailor-made preparation/update of the Anti–Money Laundering Manual of the obliged entity to eliminate deficiencies and to keep up to date with any changes and updates of the Law.

 Internal Anti-Money Laundering Audit Function for Obliged Entities